thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 ### Don't call setState in some React lifecycle methods like render

-There are some React lifecyle methods where you should not call setState.
-You can find more discussion in this article
+There are some React lifecycle methods where you should not call setState.
+You can find more discussion in this article.

 ## Exercise

 1. Create a Counter component with 2 buttons

 - Create a new react app
-- Display a initial value of 0
+- Display an initial value of 0
 - Create 2 button
-  - First button increases the count
+  - The first button increases the count
-  - Second button decreases the count.
+  - The second button decreases the count.

 ### Optional